 2025-2026 Benefit Rates and Legislative Updates

-The landscape of veteran benefits is not static.
+Veteran burial benefits are not static.
 For the 2025-2026 period, several updates have changed how allowances are calculated and who can access them.

 The Dole Act Extension (2025-2026)